 KF373 .D635 A3 2010 (STACKS)

-Indefensible: One Lawyer's Journey into the Inferno of American Justice, by David Feige, New York: Little, Brown, 2006.
+David Feige, Indefensible: One Lawyer's Journey into the Inferno of American Justice (2006).

 Feige chronicles a day working as a public defender in New York, giving a detailed account of what it is like to defend a client and work in the criminal justice system.

 KF373 .F37 A3 2006 (STACKS)